Connector for SAP SuccessFactors

 • Connection:

 • Credentials: Select preconfigured credentials from the Connector credentials page.
-The connector only supports Basic authentication.
 Refer to the Connector credentials documentation for more information.

 • URL: The system automatically populates this URL when you select credentials.